-Second, the IPUMS harmonization of educational attainment offers two variants: an international and a national recode, EDATTAN, and, in the case of Kenya, EDUCKE, respectively.
-For the international variable, only nine codes are needed compared with 24 for EDUCKE.
+Second, the IPUMS harmonization of educational attainment offers two variants: an international (EDATTAN) and a national recode (EDUCKE).
+For the international recode, only 9 codes are needed compared with 24 for EDUCKE.
 The IPUMS comparability discussion consists of 250 words for EDATTAN versus 400 for EDUCKE.
 The EDATTAN comparability text begins as follows: